arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-connectivity/content.md

 ## Conclusion

-This tutorial has shown an overview of the connectivity features on the Arduino Opta and how to use them.
-How to use the different connectivity features and what libraries are required for them was also shown here.
-By running all the example sketches on the device the modules are all working and everything is up to date, ready to be implemented into other more complex solutions.
+This tutorial has shown an overview of the connectivity features of the Arduino Opta and how to use them.
+Including how to use the different connectivity features and what libraries are required to make them work.
+By running all the example sketches mentioned in this tutorial,  you can confirm that the connectivity features of your Arduino Opta are ready to be implemented into other more complex solutions.

 ### Next Steps